leo-caputo/download-comics/README.md

 # Download comic
-This python script download the pages of a comic book from "readcomiconline.li"
+This python script download the pages of comics book from "readcomiconline.li" and generate a PDF.